-1.2 SCOPE OF CONSOLIDATION
+1.2.
+SCOPE OF CONSOLIDATION

-1.2.1 CHANGE IN THE SCOPE OF CONSOLIDATION
+1.2.1.
+CHANGE IN THE SCOPE OF CONSOLIDATION

-As of December 31, 2022, the scope of consolidation for the consolidated financial statements encompasses 14 entities (2021: 14 entities).
-Additionally, one entity is classified as a joint venture (2021: one entity) and accounted for using the equity method.
+As of December 31, 2023, the scope of consolidation for the consolidated financial statements encompasses 14 entities (2022: 14 entities).
+Additionally, one entity is classified as a joint venture (2022: one entity) and accounted for using the equity method.

-During the twelve months of 2022, no changes in the legal structure of the Group and scope of consolidation took place.

-During the twelve months of 2021, the following changes in the legal structure of the Group and in scope of consolidation took place:
+During the twelve months of 2023, there were no changes in the legal structure of the Group or the scope of consolidation.
+During the twelve months of 2022, there were no changes in the legal structure of the Group or the scope of consolidation.